-Program participants adopt and maintain healthy behaviors, lower health
+Program participants adopt and maintain healthy behaviors, lower their health

 risks and have fewer chronic diseases.
 The programs typically

-include a health risk appraisal, specific wellness campaigns and activities,
+include a personal health assessment, specific wellness campaigns and activities,

-strong leadership support, incentives, and meaningful changes in worksite
+strong leadership support, smart incentives, and meaningful changes in worksite

 policies and environments.
 Participants in these programs become